We do mortgage pre-approvals. Want one?

 The Transforming Student Debt to Home Equity Act

 According to the National Association of REALTORS®, 51% of renters say that student loan debt keeps them from buying a home.
-Congress wants to do something about that.
+Congress wants to address this.

 The bill cites studies of student debt as one of the most significant hurdles to homeownership.
 Renters with student loan debt are less likely to become homeowners than the general population.